 Both osteoarthritis (OA) and rheumatoid arthritis (RA) are different types of arthritis that affect the joints.
 Unlike RA, osteoarthritis is not an inflammatory disease caused by an autoimmune reaction.
 Rather, osteoarthritis is caused by the breakdown of the cartilage with age or heavy usage.
 Between 30 percent to 50 percent of adults over the age of 65 have osteoarthritis.
 Osteoarthritis is the most common form of arthritis.

 Both types of arthritis can lead to pain, stiffness, and a decrease in mobility in the joints.
 In RA, joint stiffness and arthritis pain are symmetrical, occurring on both sides of the body.
 In addition to pain and morning stiffness, RA often causes affected joints to swell and feel warm.
 Unlike RA, osteoarthritis in the joints is not necessarily symmetrical in nature since it's based on wear.
 In other words, one hand or wrist may be impacted, but not the other.

 RA is a systemic disease that can cause general symptoms, such as fatigue and fever, as well as inflammation in other parts of the body — including the eyes, blood vessels, and the membrane that surrounds the heart.
-RA raises risk factors for lung disease and cardiovascular diseae.
+RA raises risk factors for lung disease and cardiovascular disease.
 Osteoarthritis is limited to the joints.

 Read more details about rheumatoid arthritis symptoms.

 Rheumatoid arthritis is an autoimmune disease in which the immune system mistakenly attacks the joints in the same way that the immune system normally would fight viruses or bacteria.
-In other words, the damage in this type of arthritis is caused by the body’s immune system attacking the joints, causing inflammation that leads to pain, swelling, redness, and warmth as well as progressive damage.
+The joint damage in this type of arthritis is caused by the body’s immune system, resulting in inflammation that leads to pain, swelling, redness, and warmth, as well as progressive damage.

 Osteoarthritis is not caused by inflammation.
-With heavy usage or as we age, cartilage breaks down and exposes the bones of the joints.
+With heavy usage or aging, cartilage breaks down and exposes the bones of the joints.
 This results in pain, stiffness, and a decrease in mobility.

 Rheumatoid arthritis (RA) is generally diagnosed through a combination of a physical examination, blood tests, and imaging scans.
 The evaluation is usually undertaken by a rheumatologist.